a-nikolaev/curseofwar/index.markdown

 [![screenshot-sdl3](http://i.imgur.com/YM0nYQvs.png)](http://i.imgur.com/YM0nYQv.png)

 **Curse of War** is a fast-paced action strategy game for Linux originally implemented using ncurses user interface.
-An SDL graphical version is also available.
+An SDL graphical version is also available (since version 1.2.0).

 Unlike most RTS, you are not controlling units, but focus on high-level strategic planning: Building infrastructure, securing resources,